 To add even more weight and to "balance" the tractor out a little better, a bracket could be fabricated under the frame/in front of each rear tire to hang some weight onto.
 Or better yet, when at a pull, walk around and look over the competitive (winning) pulling tractors, to get some idea on how and where they place their weights.

 And if only if the same person pulls the same tractor all the time, or if one don't need to remove weight(s) from a tractor often, you could "disguise" the weight(s) or hide it/them by fabricating a heavier, thicker steel grille/hood support or front axle, fabricate some heavier, thicker steel fenders, fasten weight inside the frame rails, etc. Also, avoid using inside mounted rear wheel weights.

 Weight of Various Materials -

-If you don't have a scale to weigh your steel or lead, here's the formula to figure the weight of these metals: (All measurements shown are in inches.
-And it's best to use a calculator for these, folks.)
+If you don't have a scale to weigh your steel or lead, here's the formulas to figure the weight of these metals: (All measurements shown are in inches.
+And it's best to use a calculator for these.)

-© 1996-Present.
-Designed and maintained by Brian Miller.
+Copyright © 1996-Present.
+This website created, designed and maintained by Brian Miller.